 - It manages the consumption of resources by the utilities.
 It manages all the system processes.

-So, by associating with a kernel, it provides you a platform to interact and execute utilities and programs.
+So, associating with a kernel provides you with a platform to interact and execute utilities and programs.

 Types of Shell

 There are two types of shells in Unix:

 - Bourne shell: In a Bourne-type shell, the default prompt is $ sign.